The Disability Rights Section works to

 Página principal de la Sección de Derechos en Razón a Discapacidad

-The Department of Justice announced that it has reached a settlement with Newseum Inc., which owns and operates the Newseum, to address alleged violations of the Americans with Disabilities Act.
+The Justice Department reached a settlement with the Orange County Clerk of Courts in Florida to remedy violations of the Americans with Disabilities Act.